mesosphere/dcos-docs-site/pages/services/dcos-monitoring/0.2.1/uninstall/index.md

 # Uninstall the DC/OS Monitoring service

-You can simply uninstall the service using the following command:
+You can uninstall the service using the following command:

 ```bash
 dcos package uninstall dcos-monitoring